Using DEX_ROW_TS as SourceControl with MS Dynamics GP (Great Plains) (version 3.2.91i)

 for some of the tables such as the Customers and Items tables the DEX_ROW_TS column is also updated when related information in other tables (such as Customer Master Address File and Item Quantity Master) is changed.
 In this way you get more data transferred than actually needed.

-you should also be aware of that the Demo data coming with GP 2010 have the DEX_ROW_TS values set with year 2017 - they must have put the server date forward when creating the Demo data.
+you should also be aware of that the Demo data coming with GP 2010 have the DEX_ROW_TS values set with the year 2017 - they must have put the server date forward when creating the Demo data.
 This is not a big problem as it is just Demo data, but if you want to test the functionality on the Demo data, you will need to update the DEX_ROW_TS column to some date back in time, so that newly changed records will have the highest values in DEX_ROW_TS.

 Last but not least, other custom scripts or imports can be made in a way that the DEX_ROW_TS column is not updated.
-Other programmers and admins working on your GP system, needs to be aware of that the DEX_ROW_TS is used and needs to be updated correctly for all changes.
+Other programmers and admins working on your GP system, need to be aware of that the DEX_ROW_TS is used and needs to be updated correctly for all changes.

 These are some unwanted side effects and so the use of the DEX_ROW_TS is not a no-brainer like using the timestamp column in NAV - you need to consider each use case closely before you choose to use this column as SourceControl.